rhaido/blog/2015/10/21/soldering-answering-beginners-questions.md

 ![heat](/static/img/2015/10/heat.jpg)

-... properly and a little bit more to make sure, that the tip and the heating element are fully "loaded".
+... properly and a little bit more to make sure, that a tip and a heating element are fully "loaded".
 This detail is frequently omitted by beginners - I was not an exclusion - while using classical irons, even regulated ones.
 While some manufacturers honestly specify "5 minutes" of heating time, others do not